1st XI at Cape Schools Cricket Week

 U15A at the Grey High School Cricket Festival

 The U15A cricket side enjoyed a successful tour to Port Elizabeth.
-They played 4 matches, won one, lost one and had two matches abandoned.
+They played 4 matches, won one, lost one, and had two matches abandoned.

 They started off strongly against Woodridge College, winning the declaration match by 4 wickets.
-Woodridge were dismissed for 163 in 62 overs.
+Woodridge was dismissed for 163 in 62 overs.
 Cullan Larkin took 5 wickets for 36 runs in the innings.
-Wynberg went in to bat and were never going to be able to bat more than 40 overs to chase down the total because of potential bad light.
+Wynberg went in to bat and was never going to be able to bat more than 40 overs to chase down the total because of potential bad light.
 They reached the target in the 36th over with 6 wickets down.
 Liam Coetzee scored an unbeaten 65 and Juan James, the captain, scored 53 runs at a run a ball to help his side over the line.

 The second day was a rain interrupted match against Selborne College.
 The match changed from a declaration match to a 50 over match.
 Wynberg batted first and reached 193 for 4 after 42 overs when the match was abandoned due to rain.
-Juan James was on an unbeaten 79 and had help from all the other batsman chipping in with good starts.
+Juan James was on an unbeaten 79 and had help from all the other batsmen chipping in with good starts.

 The Monday saw Wynberg lose to a very good Hilton College side by 5 wickets in a 50 over match.
 Wynberg posted 166 after a tough start with Ryan Coetzer scoring 40 and Umayr Davids scoring an unbeaten 62.
 Wynberg was dismissed in the 40th over.
 This was always going to be a tough total to defend as they did not make use of all their overs.
 Hilton College passed the mark in the 40th over with 5 wickets down.

 The tour finished off with a T20 match against Grey College.
 Grey batted first and posted 145 for 5 in their 20 overs.
-They got off to a flyer, but were brought back well with Max Bing taking 3 wickets for 16 runs in his 4 overs.
+They got off to a flyer but were brought back well with Max Bing taking 3 wickets for 16 runs in his 4 overs.
 His 4 overs were bowled at the end of the innings, making his figures even more impressive.
 Wynberg went in all guns blazing and were 117 for 4 when rain stopped play after 11 overs.
 Ryan Coetzer and Shane Dade got Wynberg off to a flying start with 30 runs off 14 balls and 42 runs off 25 balls respectively.
 Juan James also chipped in with 22 runs off 19 balls before the rain became too heavy to continue.
 The game was abandoned, but the Wynberg boys were well on their way to pull off a win.

-The quality and intensity of play improved a lot during the tour and we look forward to see these boys in the last term of junior cricket before strengthening the senior squads in the coming years.
+The quality and intensity of play improved a lot during the tour and we look forward to seeing these boys in the last term of junior cricket before strengthening the senior squads in the coming years.